 Well Filter and Salt-Free Water Softener

-- Air injection for targeted contaminant removal – Both of SpringWell’s combo well water systems use Springwell’s air-injection well water filter.
-This single-tank system uses an air pocket to oxidize and filter out sulfur, iron and manganese.
+- Air injection for targeted contaminant removal – Both of SpringWell’s combo well water systems use the SpringWell air-injection well water filter.
+This chemical-free single-tank system uses an air pocket to oxidize and filter out sulfur, iron, and manganese.

 - Choose between softening and conditioning – You can choose to add SpringWell’s salt-free conditioner or salt-based softener tank to the air injection system.
-The salted system is recommended for most well water supplies wells that have a higher hardness level.
+The salt-based system is recommended for most well water supplies wells with a higher hardness level.